Code-Institute-Solutions/churnometer/README.md

 * Silhouette plot
 * Clusters distribution across Churn levels
 * Relative Percentage (%) of Churn in each cluster
-* Most important features to define a cluster
+* The most important features to define a cluster
 * Cluster Profile